WalletConnect/walletconnect-specs/sign/pairing-uri.md

 ```

 ## Backwards Compatibility
-1. URI MAY not contain `sign-` prefix to bo valid
+1. URI MAY not contain `sign-` prefix to be valid

 ### Schema